dingo/api-docs/Authentication.md

         $this->validateAuthorizationHeader($request);

         // If the authorization header passed validation we can continue to authenticate.
-        // If authentication then fails we must throw the UnauthorizedHttpException.
+        // If authentication fails we must throw the UnauthorizedHttpException.
     }

     public function getAuthorizationMethod()